tumcms/Open-Infra-Platform/.github/ISSUE_TEMPLATE/refactoring.md

 ---

 **File which is being refactored**
 Please provide the filename here!

 **Functions**
 List all functions in the file which have to be refactored with possible code snippets!

-- [ ] Listed all functions in the issue.
+- [ ] Listed all functions in the issue